Synthasmagoria/synthasmagoria.github.io/zig-translate-c-hammer.md

+# A solution to translate-c's current missing features
+When you try adding C code to your Zig project that uses bit fields then it will result in an opaque struct.
+Such was the case when I tried using ZPL.
+The base node class `zpl_adt_node` had a bit field and so I couldn't actually access its members in Zig.
+The solution is to mimick the memory layout of the opaque C struct in Zig and then cast the opaque type to it.
+Here's how I discovered this:

+## Trying to parse JSON5 out of all things
 When I started looking into JSON5 parsing in Zig one thing quickly became obvious: None of the parsers have up-to-date support of the JSON5 standard.
 - std.json doesn't support JSON5
 - [Himujjal's zig-json5](https://github.com/Himujjal/zig-json5/tree/master) can't parse the example snippet from json5.org